UT Welcomes Fans, Alumni to Homecoming Game Saturday

 Fans are allowed to bring the following items inside the stadium:

 - diaper bags that accompany infants

 - small cameras, pagers, cell phones and binoculars

 Under state law, no smoking will be allowed anywhere inside the gates of Neyland Stadium.
 No one inside the gates will be allowed to leave and then be re-admitted.

 A no-fly zone extends over the stadium from one hour before the game until one hour after it ends, prohibiting flights within a three-nautical-mile radius and lower than 3,000-feet altitude, except as authorized by air traffic control.

 Solicitation near stadium gates and along Phillip Fulmer Way is prohibited.

 Only fans with permits can park on campus.
-UT encourages all fans to use shuttle buses from the university’s Kingston Pike building, the Knoxville Civic Coliseum, the Old City and Market Square areas of downtown Knoxville and Farragut High School.
+UT encourages fans to use shuttle buses from the university’s Kingston Pike building, the Knoxville Civic Coliseum, the Old City and Market Square areas of downtown Knoxville and Farragut High School in West Knoxville.
 Limited public handicapped parking spaces and handicapped shuttle service to the stadium are available on the UT Agriculture Campus, off Neyland Drive.

 Many area hotels also offer shuttle service to the game.
 Check with your hotel’s management for details.